 Some of the most popular PPC advertising platforms are Facebook and Google AdWords.

-On Facebook, you create an ad that is the same as a status update, pick a target audience, location, age, and set a budget of how much to spend per click.
+On Facebook, you create an ad that is the same as a status update, pick a target audience, location, and age, and set a budget of how much to spend per click.
 The post will blend with other posts.

 On Google AdWords, you bid for keywords against other advertisers to rank first.

 Vehicle buyers will use other sources like word of mouth, television ads, or even visit a dealership.
-Buyers particularly also search for information on video-driven platforms.
+Buyers particularly search for information on video-driven platforms.
 With video, they can experience a part of the shopping journey.

 Image Source: Think With Google

-In affiliate marketing, an independent party helps you sell your products and, in turn, you give them a percentage of the sale.
+In affiliate marketing, an independent party helps you sell your products, and, in turn, you give them a percentage of the sale.
 They search for opportunities to:

 More than half the world’s population (over 4.2 billion people) were active email users globally in 2022.
 By the end of 2026, that figure is projected to go over 4.7 billion.
-55% percent of consumers say email is their preferred digital channel for business communication.
+55% of consumers say email is their preferred digital channel for business communication.

-Most email marketing platforms provide statistics on click-through and open-rates and other promotional tools to improve your marketing efforts and experience.
+Most email marketing platforms provide statistics on click-through and open rates and other promotional tools to improve your marketing efforts and experience.

 Digital Marketing Trends in The Automotive Industry